frank-qcd-qk/duckietown-lx/braitenberg/README.md

 ### Do local evaluations

-# TODO: this is not supported right now as the `submission.yaml` file is stored in the recipe.

-We suggest you evaluate your work using the command
+We suggest you evaluate your work using:

-    dts challenges evaluate
+    dts code evaluate

 This should take a few minutes.
 This is not supposed to be an interactive process: just let it run, and when you return, you will find the output in a folder, including videos, and trajectories,